Information

 How underlying entitlement can help you

-Even if you do not get paid Carer Support Payment, you could use your Carer Support Payment ‘underlying entitlement’ award letter to get either:
+Even if you do not get paid Carer Support Payment, your Carer Support Payment ‘underlying entitlement’ award letter could help you to get either:

 • benefits you could not get before